keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/multi_stage/index.md

     - name: "production"
 ```

-### Definition of Task Sequence in a Stage
+### Definition of Sequence in a Stage

-After defining the stages, task sequences can be added to a stage.
+After defining the stages, sequences can be added to a stage.
 A sequence is an ordered list of tasks that are triggered sequentially.
 A `sequence` has the properties:

 * `name`: A unique name of the sequence
 * `on` (optional): An array of events that trigger the sequence.